 Longeveron to Announce Fourth Quarter and Full Year Financial Results on March 10, 2023

-/EIN News/ -- MIAMI, March 06, 2023 (GLOBE NEWSWIRE) -- Longeveron Inc. (NASDAQ: LGVN) ("Longeveron" or "Company"), a clinical stage biotechnology company developing regenerative medicines for unmet medical needs, today announced that the Company will release its fourth quarter and full year 2022 financial results on Friday, March 10, 2023 before the open of the U.S. financial markets.
-Management will host a conference call to discusss the Company’s financial results and provide a corporate update on the same day at 8:30 a.m.
+MIAMI, March 06, 2023 (GLOBE NEWSWIRE) -- Longeveron Inc. LGVN ("Longeveron" or "Company"), a clinical stage biotechnology company developing regenerative medicines for unmet medical needs, today announced that the Company will release its fourth quarter and full year 2022 financial results on Friday, March 10, 2023 before the open of the U.S. financial markets.
+Management will host a conference call to discusss the Company's financial results and provide a corporate update on the same day at 8:30 a.m.
 ET.

 Dial-in Number